-The information you provide will inform our understanding of Vale of Glamorgan Council and its business processes and support our work in providing an audit opinion on your 2018-19 financial statements.
+The information you provide will inform our understanding of Vale of Glamorgan Council and its business processes and support our work in providing an audit opinion on your 2019-20 financial statements.

 I would be grateful if you could complete the attached table in Appendix 1.
-For information purposes this table also includes the responses provided in 2017-18.
-Your responses should be formally considered and communicated to us on behalf of both management and those charged with governance by 17 June 2019.
-In the meantime, if you have queries, please contact me on 02920 320500 or at steve.wyndham@audit.wales.
+Your responses should be formally considered and communicated to us on behalf of both management and those charged with governance by 17 June 2020.
+In the meantime, if you have queries, please contact me on 02920 320664 or at steve.wyndham@audit.wales.